anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 **Description:** Users shall be able to search for requests.

 **Search Capabilities:**
-- Full-text search across title, description
+- Search across id, title, description
 - Filter by request type
 - Filter by status
 - Filter by requester (Admins only)